-Although all the chairs did well in the durability department, we’ve found that taco-style chairs are the most durable.
-The simple reason is that they have less parts.
-The lack of legs in particular makes them more durable.
+Taco-style chairs rank the highest for durability.
+The simple reason is that they have fewer parts.
+The lack of legs, in particular, makes them more durable.

-We noticed that the legs on some backpacking chairs (none of the ones we review here) have the potential to bend, warp, or possibly even break after serious use.
-The best models are reinforced for extra strength, but it still might be best to choose a legless model depending on the nature of your trip.
+The legs on some backpacking chairs have the potential to bend, warp, or possibly even break after serious use.
+The best models are reinforced for extra strength, but it still might be best to choose a legless model, depending on the nature of your trip.

-The best backpacking chairs are not only stable in perfect conditions – but on a wide variety of terrain.
+The best backpacking chairs are stable in perfect conditions and on a wide variety of terrain.
 They should remain stable and comfortable on uneven surfaces, including sand.

 Alternatives to Backpacking Chairs

 A backpacking chair isn`t the only way to stay comfy in the backcountry.
 You have a handful of other seating options.
 As well as a few different ways to construct makeshift seats.